 Figure 6 - Ground Support Communications (GSC) user terminal supported functions.

 The first function implemented was the ability for the user terminal to connect and disconnect from the satellite successfully without interfering with its function.
 This allows the engineer to connect and disconnect from the satellite throughout the testing sequence, which could last for days or weeks.
-The terminal must also be able to change subsystem modes, for example, to change from the VDCS subsystem, Bevo Release Capture Mode to the COMMS subsystem, Bevo-AGS4 Radio Uplink.
+The terminal must also be able to change subsystem modes.
+For example, it must be able to change from the VDCS subsystem, Bevo Release Capture Mode to the COMMS subsystem, Bevo-AGS4 Radio Uplink.
 Next, the GSC terminal must be able to launch event sequences, which could include many mode changes between various subsystems.
 The event sequence script files were assumed to already exist in the mission scripts directory on AGS4 and GSC would simply launch those scripts into CDH.
 The GSC terminal must also be able to power on or off satellite hardware such as the VDCS camera or Communications Link Radio.

 The next command implemented was the ability to transmit files to and from the satellite.
 These files include data such as pictures, log files, mission scripts, as well as new code or functions to be uploaded to the satellite.
 The next function was to be able to send Linux BASH commands.
 The commands would be received by CDH and passed to Linux to be executed.
 The output would then be captured and returned back to the user terminal.
 Finally, the GSC terminal must be able to issue system shut down commands allowing the satellite to be gracefully shutdown in preparation for flight.
 Each of these functions were implemented with multiple handshake sequences to ensure each command was successfully received over the serial communications and executed without error.

 Target Objective: Demonstrate VDCS and GSC Subsystem Integration with CDH